Convergence Analysis of Distributed Optimization: A Dissipativity Framework: Conclusion

 Our simulations suggest that this approach can verify the convergence of distributed gradient descent for all parameter choices that satisfy the classical sufficient conditions and provides additional freedom in tuning the algorithm, by exploiting the network structure.

-Promising research directions include utilising this framework and the theory on dissipativity-based synthesis for the design of new algorithms, as well as applying our methods to optimisation-in-the-loop control of distributed systems.
+Promising research directions include utilizing this framework and the theory on dissipativity-based synthesis for the design of new algorithms, as well as applying our methods to optimization-in-the-loop control of distributed systems.